-Action Guidance Notes for Teachers and Parents when dealing with SUSPECTED BULLYING OBSERVE...LISTEN...ACT...
+Action guidance notes for teachers and parents when dealing with suspected bullying: OBSERVE...LISTEN...ACT...

-The first and often most difficult hurdle to overcome is that of accepting that there is, possibly, the problem of bullying with your child in our academy.
+The first and often most difficult hurdle to overcome is that of accepting that there is, possibly, the problem of bullying with your child in school.
 Once it has been brought into the open, the way should be made clear for everybody to work together, without recriminations and without being confrontational.
 By making it clear that anti-social behaviour will not be condoned by anyone, there will be nowhere for the bully to hide.
 It is normally only after we have explored every avenue using a "no blame approach" that we would consider other responses.
-If the event is particularly violent or no perceived improvement is noted and bullying continues, the Head of School may well decide that exclusion is the only way to protect the pupil population of the academy.
+If the event is particularly violent or no perceived improvement is noted and bullying continues, the Head may well decide that exclusion is the only way to protect the pupil population of the school.

-The following suggestions have not been separated into actions to be taken by the pupils, by the parents, by the staff, by the Head of School, Governors, etc., etc. It is the combination of action that will bring about the greatest results.
+The following suggestions have not been separated into actions to be taken by the pupils, by the parents, by the staff, by the Head, Governors, etc; it is the combination of action that will bring about the greatest results.